Bergmann89/xsd-parser/examples/README.md

 # simple

-Probably the most simple example, at least, a starting point to understand XSD-PARSER or start more complex applications.
+Probably the most simple example, at least, a starting point to understand `xsd-parser` or start more complex applications.

 # update_schema